Let`s get the elephant out of the room: HD does not stand for “High-definition”. Then what does it mean?

 However, at the end of the day we like to translate HD with “Highly Deserved” because we believe that

 - vinyl records deserve a modern production process

 - artists deserve the best reproduction of their work

-- consumers deserve a consisten quality no matter which copy they buy and
+- consumers deserve a consistent quality no matter which copy they buy and

-- the environment deserves a technology that avoids highly toxic chemicals.
+- the environment deserves a technology that eliminates highly toxic chemicals.